hobg0blin/artsby/README.md

 You’ll have to run `gatsby build` once to get everything in the right place, but then you can play around with it -

 Run `gatsby develop` to get your development site running, and `gatsby build` to create the final version when you’re satisfied.
-You can see the sample site [here](https://brondle.github.io/artsby_demo/).

 You might want to set your [site metadata](https://www.gatsbyjs.com/docs/add-page-metadata/) in gatsby-config if you care about things like SEO.

 By default, all filepaths just point to root.
 If you’re deploying to GitHub Pages, you’ll [want to set your path prefix](https://www.gatsbyjs.com/docs/how-to/previews-deploys-hosting/how-gatsby-works-with-github-pages/) in `gatsby-config.js` and make sure you’re prefixing your paths when you build, but if you use FTP or something simple you should be fine!

+## Known Bugs

+If you’re working with p5 and relying on windowWidth, the fullscreen button won’t automatically change your sketch width - you’ll have to reset your sketch when the windowWidth changes.